-The total numbers of contaminates in tap water across the UK is unknown.
-A conservative guess can put the number at 14.
-We do know for certain however that at small levels fluoride, chlorine, nitrate and arsenic are all known to be found in tap water supplies in the UK.
+The total numbers of contaminates in tap water across Ireland is unknown.
+We do know for certain however that at small levels fluoride, chlorine, nitrate and arsenic are all known to be found in tap water supplies.

 There are two mains reason why we find chemicals in our tap water supplies.
 Firstly at very small amounts chemicals such as Chlorine and Flouride provide health protection benefits.
 Chlorine helps reduce harmful bacteria growth whilst Fluoride can help improve dental health.
 Secondly there are various naturally occurring chemicals such as Nitrate and Arsenic that occur durign the water provision process.
 In most cases these chemicals pose not health risks from consumtion due to the trace amounts contained.

 Chlorine is perhaps the most scrutinised chemical of all when it comes to possible health concerns.
 When you take into account it's level of application and the fact that in rare cases, consuming this chemical has been found to be linked to several forms of cancer, asthma and heart disease.
 Similarly in rare cases fluoride has been linked to several conditions affecting the brain and thyroid as well as being associated with a number of behavioural issues.

 Many are unaware that it is often the by-products that are created between these chemicals, and during the transition of the water, that pose a more serious threat to our health.
 Aluminium for example provides particular cause for concern, as it can raise the acidity of the water, which in turn results in the water absorbing more significant levels of lead, cadmium, copper and other heavy metals from pipes, which can cause a plethora of side affects.

 It’s also worth noting that testing of chemicals found in drinking supplies only happens at the source, and the water that arrives in our homes and businesses could well be very different to the water at its original filtration plant.